CenterForTheBuiltEnvironment/air-movement-design-guide/docs/Occupant-education/System-interface.md

 reducing thermostat setpoints.
 Two examples of occupant interface information plaques are provided in the images below.
 Figure 36 shows a simple plaque with basic recommendations, while Figure 37 is an example of more detailed user information.

+**Figure 36: Example of simple information plaque that can be posted near fan controls and thermostats to encourage ceiling fan use and energy savings**

+**Figure 37: Example of a more detailed information plaque for occupant interface and control recommendations**